 - make a list of those you’d like to work with,

 - reach out via email or on social media,

 - invite them to collaborate, set a date,

-- Schedule a call to discuss details, and so on.
+- Schedule a call using an online meeting scheduler to discuss details, and so on.

 And that’s not all!
 Some of your strategies will be best implemented by forming new habits or repetitive actions.